 A message to those we serve

-As we work to protect our patients, staff and community, we have announced stricter hospital visitation guidelines and we have suspended all community and patient events, including classes, tours and support groups.
-We have also taken steps to make care even safer.
+We are working hard to protect our patients, staff and community.
+We have announced stricter hospital visitation guidelines and we have suspended all community and patient events, including classes, tours and support groups.
+We also have taken steps to make care even safer.
 That's our pledge to you.
 Learn what to expect when you visit any ProHealth Care location.

 COVID-19 symptoms develop 2 to 14 days after exposure to the virus.
 They may include headache, cough, fever, chills, shortness of breath, aches and pain, gastrointestinal illness, sore throat, runny nose, congestion, or sudden loss of taste or smell.

 If you think you may have COVID-19

 Isolate from others and contact your primary care provider, schedule a virtual primary care or virtual urgent care visit, or visit a ProHealth Urgent Care location.
 If you experience severe symptoms, such as difficulty breathing, call 911.

 If you have symptoms or have been exposed to COVID-19 and want to be tested

-Your provider can order a test for you, or you can schedule a virtual urgent care visit.
+Your ProHealth provider can order a test for you, or you can schedule a virtual urgent care visit.
 During a virtual visit, the provider will answer your questions and, if appropriate, order a test for you.
 If a test is ordered by your provider or during a virtual visit, scheduling instructions will be provided and drive-up testing is available.

-ProHealth Care provides COVID-19 tests by appointment only, and you must have a provider’s order for a test.
+ProHealth Care provides drive-up COVID-19 tests by appointment only, and you must have a ProHealth provider’s order for a test.
 The testing location, time and instructions will be provided when you schedule a test.
 If you select a drive-up testing location, you will remain in your vehicle for the testing appointment.